 One persistent myth about serial killers is that their modus operandi will always stay the same.

-However, this is untrue.
-A killer’s M.O. can change for a number of different reasons.
+However, this is untrue, as a killer’s M.O. can change for a number of different reasons.

 For instance, he may learn from his mistakes and become more experienced as time goes on.
-Or he might go through various changes in his mental state.
+That or he might go through various changes in his mental state.